valentecaio/opengl_base/README.md

 ## Simple OpenGL test
 A simple program to create a window with OpenGL on Linux.
-No dependencies required.
+No pre-requisites required.

 ## Installation